How to File Bankruptcy for Free in Pennsylvania (2020 Guide)

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 Written by Attorney Eva Bacevice.

-How to File Bankruptcy in Pennsylvania for Free
+How To File Bankruptcy for Free in Pennsylvania

 Collect Your Pennsylvania Bankruptcy Documents